sandhyatharanian/data-512/data-512-a2/README.md

 Detailed schema for each of these dataset can be found [here](https://meta.wikimedia.org/wiki/Research:Detox/Data_Release).

-## Dataset used:
+## Input Files used:

 For this analysis I have used 2 out of the 3 datasets which can be found in the [Input Data Files] (https://github.com/sandhyatharanian/data-512/tree/main/data-512-a2/Input%20Data%20Files) folder.
-These files are '.zip' files with toxcity split as 'Toxicity_1.zip' and 'Toxicity_2.zip' due to GIT's size constraint.
+These files are `.zip` files with toxcity split as 'Toxicity_1.zip' and 'Toxicity_2.zip' due to GIT's size constraint.

 Dataset Used for this analysis are listed below.
 Please note that I have used all the 3 files for each of the 2 datasets.